saidsure/linkedinSample/README.md

 --> Logout class has elements and methods related to lougout page --> Dashboard class has elements and methods related to dashboard page

 --> To get started you need an account with linkedin. create an account manually and add the credentails to testng.xml.
 In parameter tag/element provide username and password in password parameter.
+Also mention a local file path in SetUp.java class in test.
+Replace "/Users/skota/Downloads/Screenshot" with your file path

 To run project
 --> right click on testng.xml, click "Run As" --> "testng suite"

-NOTE: Forgot to add screenshot code when failure happens, I will update that part by end of the day today a i need laptop again, My apologies for missing that part.